RADAR-base/RADAR-RestApi/README.md

 # RADAR-CNS REST-API

-A REST-FULL Service using Tomcat 8.0.37, MongoDb 3.2.10 and Jersey 2.
+A REST-FULL Service using Tomcat 8.0.37, MongoDb 3.2.10, Swagger 2.0, Apache Avro 1.7.7 and Jersey 2.

 Thi project implents the downstream REST API for the RADAR-CNS project'

 ## Setup

-Before deploying the war file copy the radar.yml file into `/usr/local/tomcat/conf/`.
-If your installation uses a different path you have to modify the variable `pathFile` in `org.radarcns.config.Properties` After that
+Before deploying the war file edit the `radar.yml` config file and then copy it into `/usr/local/tomcat/conf/`.
+If your installation uses a different path you need to modify the variable `pathFile` in `org.radarcns.config.Properties` After that
 - Run `./gradlew build`
 - Copy the radar.war located at `build/libs/` in `/usr/local/tomcat/webapp/`
-- Stop tomcat
-- Start tomcat

-The application log file is located at `/usr/local/tomcat/log/radar-restapi.log`
+The application log file is located at `/usr/local/tomcat/log/radar-restapi.log`.
+You need to modify this location, update the file tag in `/resources/logback.xml`

 The api documentation is located at `<your-server-address>:<port>/radar/api/swagger.json`

+## Dev Environment
+Click [here](http://radar-restapi.eu-west-1.elasticbeanstalk.com/api/swagger.json) to see documentation of dev deploy instance.

+Click [here](http://radar-restapi.eu-west-1.elasticbeanstalk.com/api/HeartRate/avg/user) to see some mock data.

 ## Contributing